anmatika/react-fullstack-boilerplate/README.md

 NodeJS development using React & friends on the client-side.

 ## Features
-*  Server with basic API
+*  Complete skeleton for full-stack application development
+*  Both API and bundle served from same port
 *  React Hot Loader 3
 *  webpack 2 with preconfigured dev environment
 *  Scalable folder structure